-9. SAFE WORKING PRACTICE/STAFF CODE OF CONDUCT
+SAFE WORKING PRACTICE/STAFF CODE OF CONDUCT

-GEMS Safer Working Practice Guidance is attached as Appendix H. This provides practical guidance to all adults on which behaviours potentially constitute safe practice and which behaviours should be avoided.
-The document seeks to ensure that the responsibilities of senior leaders of educational settings towards children and staff are discharged by raising awareness of illegal, unsafe, unprofessional and unwise behaviour.
+GEMS Safer Working Practice Guidance is attached as Appendix H. This provides practical guidance to all adults on which behaviours potentially constitute safe practice and what behaviours should be avoided.
+The document seeks to ensure that the responsibilities of senior leaders of educational settings towards students and staff are discharged by raising awareness of illegal, unsafe, unprofessional and unwise behaviour.
 It should assist staff to monitor their own standards and practice and reduce the risk of allegations being made against them.
-This guidance supplements the Ministry of Education Code of Conduct for Education Professionals in General Education.